Capability Framework

 Self-Management

-The importance of Capabilities to Business Performance
+The Importance of Capabilities for Business Performance

 Capabilities are critical in the evaluation of individuals and teams